This is the first part of a series exploring Live Discernment, heavily inspired by and a part of Live Theory.

 It is easy to lie to people who already "believe in mathematics" using mathematics.

-As a civilisation, we have held mathematics at a high standard as a representation of truths about our world.
-People trust the logic and rigour found in mathematics, and this can be hijacked by unscrupulous actors aimed at deceiving.
-They can use the same logic that is revered by mathematicians and other practitioners to promote false claims.
+We have held mathematics at a high standard as a representation of truths about our world.
+People trust the logic and rigour in mathematics, and unscrupulous actors can exploit this fact.
+They can use the same logic that is used to promote false claims.
 This will be enhanced by math-capable AI Systems that can produce valid math to support any claims, founded or not.
 One ludicrous example we have been toying with is the Time Cube one.
 We have teased out a mathematical formalism from an AI that supports the Time Cube theory of a day.
 The formalisms that the AI generated are valid and can pass a formalism check from any mathematician.
 If we didn’t know that the Time Cube idea is bonkers, someone could publish the math the AI generated and use it to support the nonsensical idea.
 People who have traditionally trusted mathematics might be swayed by the arguments presented in a language they hold in high regard.

 Spoofing Surprise and Relevance